Kaltsoon/data-management-and-databases/exercises/sql-syntax-exercise.md

 ## Task 1: SQL Syntax

-Open the SQL DML Quick Reference in this week's "Materials" section in Moodle's "Course outline" tab.
+Open the "SQL DML Quick Reference" in this week's "Materials" section on the Moodle's "Course outline" page.
 The first page describes the `SELECT` statement syntax in SQL.

 Are the SQL statements below syntactically correct according the SELECT statement syntax? **Please give arguments!**